Why is a sample used more often than a population when studying t... | Study Prep in Pearson+

 Master Using the Normal Distribution to Approximate Binomial Probabilities with a bite sized video explanation from PatrickStart learning

-Which of the following best describes the relationship between a sample and a population in the context of the sampling distribution of the sample proportion ?
+Which of the following statements about a sampling distribution of the sample proportion is true?

 Sampling Distribution of Sample Proportion practice set